Sakshi20e/demo-file/README.md

 # demo-file
-This is demo file for git &amp; github class
+This is demo file for git &amp; github class.